Table of Contents

-All things considered, if you’re okay with the somewhat large form factor, as well as the limiting number of DIMM slots, the EVGA Z390 Dark is arguably one of the best motherboards for i9 9900K if your budget is $400 or below.
+All things considered, if you’re okay with the somewhat large form factor, as well as the limiting number of DIMM slots, the EVGA Z390 Dark is a good choice for you.

 Gigabyte Z390 AORUS ULTRA

-Even though the AORUS lineup by Gigabyte is pretty extensive, it’s the Z390 AORUS ULTRA that’s one of the best picks for the i9 9900K if your limit is under $300.
+Even though the AORUS lineup by Gigabyte is pretty extensive, it’s the Z390 AORUS ULTRA that’s a terrific option for the i9 9900K if your limit is under $300.
 It works with 8th and 9th gen Intel Core processors, and it’s an excellent pick for overclocking.

 Also great is the VRM section.
 With a 12+1 phase digital VRM and excellent cooling on it, you can push your CPU to pretty high frequencies, especially if your pick is the i9 9900KS that have quite high stock frequencies, too.
 All you’ll need is a good cooler for it.

 The connectivity is taken care of an Intel CNVi 2×2 802.11ac wireless module which gives you excellent performance in games when you can’t have a cable going to your system.
 Add tot his Realtek’s ALC 1220-VB audio chip, and you’re looking at an excellent motherboard for just about anything, at a great price.